sigg3/clean_old_kernels/README.md

 0. Gets current kernel (uname -r)
 1. Searches for kernels installed in /boot
 2. Searches for symlink named vmlinuz* in /boot
-3. Deletes kernels that are not current or symlinks*
+3. apt remove --purge kernels that are not current or symlinks*

 Then it asks user for permission to purge the "unused" kernels from the system with apt.